orgua/shepherd_v2_planning/16_concept_sw_pru.rst

     - energy aware debugging -> keep energy in capacitor constant during commands
     - support more targets, mainly msp430
 - find a better name

-Code ToDo
-- it would be perfect to use constexpr-fn to pre-calculate LUTs and literals for proper human readable unit conversion
-- modularize code, because vCap also contains MPPT-Converter, they could be swappable
-- unit-test critical parts
-- demystify magic numbers
-- control loop should be faster than 100 kHz, to handle sudden TX-Spikes, depending on local-input-capacitance and pwr-consumption of target-board

 BeagleBone Features, Comparison
 -----------------------------------